liliancor/automatetheboringstuff_udemy/README.md

 # automatetheboringstuff_udemy
-Learnings from the Udemy course: Automate the boring stuff with Python Programming by Al Sweigart
+Learnings from the Udemy course: Automate the boring stuff with Python Programming by Al Sweigart.